NKTKLN/Universal-bot/README.md

 docker compose up --build -d
 ```

+## 📝 ToDo

+- [ ] Add the ability to store plugin data in the database
+- [ ] Fix the need to reboot when loading a new version of the plugin

 ## 📃 License

 All my apps are released under the MIT license, see [LICENSE.md](https://github.com/NKTKLN/Universal-bot/blob/master/LICENSE) for full text.